marcopaglio/BookingApp/README.md

 Now Docker containers can use the X server.

-> :warning: **Attention**: Disabling access control is not a secure choice and you should rely on an authentication method, like *xauth*.
+> :warning: **Warning**: Disabling access control is not a secure choice and you should rely on an authentication method, like *xauth*.
 For this reason, when you finish with Docker, it is highly recommanded to remove its access to the X display server by running `xhost -local:<DOCKER_NET>` e.g: `xhost -local:docker0`.

 ### Windows

 Windows has not a default X server environment, but it can use the one provided by *Windows Subsystem for Linux GUI*. **WSL** is necessary to run Docker in Linux containers and is compatible with Windows 10 (Build 19041 or later) and 11.<br>

-To use WSLg, just install the last version of WSL from the [Microsoft Store](https://aka.ms/wslstorepage) or update it if a previous version is already installed through `wsl --update`.
+To use WSLg, just install the last version of WSL from the [Microsoft Store](https://aka.ms/wslstorepage "Install WSL from Microsoft Store") or update it if a previous version is already installed through `wsl --update`.

-> :alarm_clock: **N.B**: If Docker is open you may need to restart it after WSL update.
+> :pencil: **Note**: If Docker is open you may need to restart it after WSL update.

 Next, open a Command Prompt and set the `DISPLAY` variable pointing to the display provided by WSLg:
 ```